Bertolt Brecht: Bavaria (1898–1924)

 Eugen Berthold Friedrich Brecht (as a child known as Eugen) was born on 10 February 1898 in Augsburg, Germany, the son of Berthold Friedrich Brecht (1869–1939) and his wife Sophie, née Brezing (1871–1920).
 Brecht's mother was a devout Protestant and his father a Roman Catholic (who had been persuaded to have a Protestant wedding).
 The modest house where he was born is today preserved as a Brecht Museum.
 His father worked for a paper mill, becoming its managing director in 1914.
-At Augsburg, his maternal grandparents lived in the neighbor house.
+At Augsburg, his maternal grandparents lived in the neighbouring house.
 They were Pietists and his grandmother influenced Bertolt Brecht and his brother Walter considerably during their childhood.

 Due to his grandmother's and his mother's influence, Brecht knew the Bible, a familiarity that would have a life-long effect on his writing.
 From his mother came the "dangerous image of the self-denying woman" that recurs in his drama.
 Brecht's home life was comfortably middle class, despite what his occasional attempt to claim peasant origins implied.
 At school in Augsburg he met Caspar Neher, with whom he formed a life-long creative partnership.
 Neher designed many of the sets for Brecht's dramas and helped to forge the distinctive visual iconography of their epic theatre.

 When Brecht was 16, World War I broke out.
 Initially enthusiastic, Brecht soon changed his mind on seeing his classmates "swallowed by the army".
 Brecht was nearly expelled from school in 1915 for writing an essay in response to the line Dulce et decorum est pro patria mori from the Roman poet Horace, calling it Zweckpropaganda ("cheap propaganda for a specific purpose") and arguing that only an empty-headed person could be persuaded to die for their country.
 His expulsion was only prevented by the intervention of Romuald Sauer, a priest who also served as a substitute teacher at Brecht's school.

 On his father's recommendation, Brecht sought to avoid being conscripted into the army by exploiting a loophole which allowed for medical students to be deferred.
 He subsequently registered for a medical course at Munich University, where he enrolled in 1917.
 There he studied drama with Arthur Kutscher, who inspired in the young Brecht an admiration for the iconoclastic dramatist and cabaret star Frank Wedekind.